Wollaston Lake Trophy Northern Pike Fishing

 The living room area in a 4-bedroom cabin.

-Meals: Appetizers are served each evening before a three-course dinner.
-Chef-prepared entrees such as baby back ribs, prime rib, and more.
+Meals: Appetizers are served each evening.
+Three-course dinners with chef-prepared entrees such as baby back ribs, prime rib, and more.
 Guests often enjoy a quiet drink in the Lodge's screened verandah while watching the sun slowly set over Wollaston Lake.

 Communications: Cell service, satellite TV, and satellite Wi-Fi are available in the lounge.
 A computer is available for guests to use.